Linearize a Simulink® model at the model operating point using the docid:slcontrol_ug#bvflwv7 command.

 Design an array of PID controllers for a nonlinear plant in Simulink that operates over a wide range of operating points.

-Use Online PID Tuner block to tune a PI controller of an engine speed control system in both simulation and real time.
+Use Open-Loop PID Autotuner block to tune a PI controller of an engine speed control system in both simulation and real time.